instinctive/edu-advent-2022/day07.md

     CdTop       -> pure $ ["/"]      -- go to the top level
     CdUp        -> pure $ tail stack -- pop the stack CdDown next -> pure $ next:stack -- push the next directory
-    LsFile size -> do
-        -- mark seen and return the prior "seen" status seen <- at stack . non zDir . dirSeen <<.= True -- if not previously seen, add size to stack directories when (not seen) $ for_ (tails stack) \path -> when (not . null $ path) $ at path . non zDir . dirSize += size pure stack
+    LsFile size -> pure stack <* do  -- no change to stack -- mark seen and return the prior "seen" status seen <- at stack . non zDir . dirSeen <<.= True -- if not previously seen, add size to stack directories when (not seen) $ for_ (tails stack) \path -> when (not . null $ path) $ at path . non zDir . dirSize += size
 ```